AlexanderHarley/haskell_tutorials/category_theory/04a-terminal-and-initial-objects.md

 For any two functions that go to the **Terminal Object**, those functions must be equal to each other.

+_Note: This is how uniqueness is defined in mathematics - we say, "So what if I have two of these?" - well if we have two of these, they must be equal, meaning there is only one._

 These two equations are the definition of a **Terminal Object** in any category.

 Lets look at an example in a different category - A thin category, a preorder.